 Beer and chocolate are a winning combination, and this is evident in these truffles.
 The bitterness of the beer complements the chocolate perfectly and a pinch of flaky sea salt makes all of the flavors pop.
 Using a good rich stout ensures that the beer flavor is noticeable, but a lighter beer can certainly be substituted. —kim sanz

-Bring beer to a simmer over medium-high heat and reduce to about 1/4 cup or less.
+Bring beer to a simmer over medium-high heat and reduce to about 1/4 cup.
 Add heavy cream and return to a boil.

-Pour hot cream and beer mixture over chopped chocolate and allow to sit 1-3 minutes.
+Pour hot cream and beer mixture over chopped chocolate and allow to sit 1 to 3 minutes.
 Stir until all chocolate is completely melted and mixture is smooth.

-Scoop 1-inch balls of ganache, roll between palms until smooth, and coat in cocoa powder.
+Scoop 1-inch balls of ganache, roll between your palms until smooth, and coat in cocoa powder.
 Store in the refrigerator.